binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     mount -t nfs <target host>:/ /mnt

 All going well for the attacker, they will now have your VPS's `/` directory mounted to their `/mnt` directory.
 If you have not setup NFS properly, they will have full access to your entire file system.

+To establish some persistence, an attacker may be able to add their SSH public key:

+{linenos=off, lang=bash}
+    cat ~/.ssh/id_rsa.pub >> /mnt/root/.ssh/authorized_keys

+The NFS daemon always listens on the unprivileged port 2049.
+An attacker without root privileges on a system can start a trojanised nfsd which will be bound to port 2049, on a system that does not usually offer NFS, or if they can find a way to stop an existing nfsd and run their own, clients may communicate with the trojanised nfsd and possibly consume exports containing malicious mock file systems without being aware of it.
+By replacing a NFS daemon with a trojanised replica, the attacker would also have access to the resources that the legitimate daemon controls.

+The ports that a Linux server will bind its daemons to are listed in `/etc/services`.

+As well as various privilege escalation vulnerabilities, NFS has also suffered from various buffer overflow vulnerabilities.

 ### Lack of Visibility {#vps-identify-risks-lack-of-visibility}